TkkrLab/website/content/corona.en.md

 * Your requested to show the [CoronaCheck](https://coronacheck.nl/) QR-Code.
 * Your requested to show your ID (for QR Code verification only).
-* Only members are allowed to visit the space.
-Visitors are not welcome now.
+* Alternative you can do a corona selftest on sight.
+* Visitors are welcome, no need for an appointment.

 We (from the corona check) do not store any data.